jweisber/open-handbook/README.md

 Code for a book in progress, *The Open Handbook of Formal Epistemology*.
 Find the latest version in `main.pdf`.
 Entries and their current statuses are:

-- "Precise Credences", by Michael G. Titelbaum: no work yet.
+- "Precise Credences", by Michael G. Titelbaum: needs final pass before page-proofs.
 - "Decision Theory", by Johanna Thoma: needs final pass before page-proofs.
 - "Imprecise Probabilities", by Anna Mahtani: needs final pass before page-proofs.
 - "Primitive Conditional Probabilities", by Kenny Easwaran: needs final pass before page-proofs.